-We advocate you ALWAYS use a qualified mechanic a vehicle electrician.
+We advocate you should ALWAYS use a qualified mechanic or vehicle electrician.

 FOR R50 R52 R53 Minis (When you lift the bonnet your grille goes up with it)

 MINI 2001- NOVEMBER 2006 & CABRIOLET 2004 - 2008

 Open Bonnet and feed brackets through the grille with the curved section towards the edge of your vehicle.

 The bottom two fixing holes on the bracket need to be on the bonnet lip.
 The top fixing hole resting on the bonnets inner skin (DO NOT GO THROUGH THE OUTER SKIN).
 Mark holes through and drill.
 Secure with fixings of your choice (Self tappers are most peoples favourite).

 These fitting instructions are guidelines only.
 We can not be held responsible for any mistakes or inaccuracies forthwith.
 There are variations on universal wiring kits.

 Measure an equal distance from either side of the front grille, pick a spot where you want the lights go and look effective.

 Use self tapping screws to secure the brackets in place, the upper screw on the bracket will attach to the double skin on the inside of the bonnet (DO NOT GO THROUGH THE BONNET!) put electricians tape under the screws to stop the self tapping screw slipping around.

 When cutting all the wires to length place the relay in the position that you will keep it and then measure the wire length from there.
 Some people place it behind the headlight.